CU Guest Wi-Fi

 • Allows guests to log in with the same credentials for seven consecutive days.

 Please note: CU Guest is not encrypted.
-When sending sensitive information over a wireless connection, use a VPN to transmit the data securely.
+When sending sensitive information over a Wi-Fi connection, use a VPN to transmit the data securely.

 Device & Event Access